samedmans/Brainstation-Capstone/README.md

-# Music recommendation engine using spotify API and GPT interface
+# Music recommendation engine using spotify API and feedback loop integration to create playlists

 ## The Problem area:
   As someone who is always looking for new music, I like to learn about new music and artists from various sources whether that be through word of mouth or browsing Spotify.
 Generally, larger more mainstream artists prevail meaning it is often difficult to break away from mainstream recommendations and discover hidden gems or emerging artists.
-I would like to look into how we can recommend the perfect song, artist, or genre of music given a consumer's preferences and allow the user to tailor and have as much input into specifying the request as possible.
+I would like to look into how we can recommend the perfect song, artist, or genre of music given a consumer's preferences and allow the user to tailor and have as much input into specifying the request as possible and collate this in a spotify playlist.

 ## The User:
   Since Q4 2015, the number of music streaming subscribers has risen from 68 million to 616.2 million in Q2 2022 (Götting, 2023) - an increase of almost 10x.
 With global recorded music revenue hitting $31.2 Billion, here is a huge demand for music and therefore for the identification of new music.